Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 5.4 Changing default settings for local users Edit source

 When creating new local users, several default settings are used by YaST.
-These include, for example, the primary group and the secondary groups the user belongs to, or the access permissions of the user's home directory.
+These include, for example, the group the user belongs to, or the access permissions of the user's home directory.
 You can change these default settings to meet your requirements:

 1. Open the YaST User and Group Administration dialog and select the Defaults for New Users tab.